-This is a recent favorite of mine and a good choice if you prefer natural over synthetic fabrics.
-Made from merino wool, this shirt is so soft and cozy, it makes me excited to go for a run even on days when getting out of bed is a struggle.
-Tracksmith has a New England prep school kind of aesthetic, so these shirts are also stylish enough to keep on for a post-run errand or a meal.
+Like the Harrier tank top above, this is a good choice if you prefer natural over synthetic fabrics.
+Made from merino wool, the shirt is so soft and cozy it makes me excited to run even on days when getting out of bed is a struggle.
+Tracksmith has a New England prep-school kind of aesthetic, so these shirts are stylish enough to keep on for a post-run errand or meal.

-When it gets colder, I like socks that are a little thicker and warmer than my Swiftwicks.
-Balega socks feel truly luxurious, since they have very plush cushioning underfoot.
+When it gets colder, I like a thicker sock.
+Balega’s feel truly luxurious since they have very plush cushioning underfoot.
 I also love collecting all the fun colors.

 Legitimately cold (30 degrees to 40 degrees)

-It’s time to swap out the Capris for full-length tights.
+It’s time to swap out the crops for full-length tights.
 I’m short, so I appreciate when running tights come in different lengths and then don’t need to be hemmed.
-These tights have a snug fit that feel supportive on my running muscles and come in petite, regular, and tall lengths.
+These tights have a snug fit that feels supportive on my running muscles and come in petite, regular, and tall lengths.

 Below freezing (20 degrees to 30 degrees)

 Every fall, the arrival of the first shipment of Craft base layers generated a palpable level of excitement among my running-store co-workers.
 This cult favorite lasts forever and will be your staple base layer all winter.
-The mock turtleneck insulates your neck better than a regular crewneck shirt, and the thermal material is ideal for locking in warmth.
+The thermal material is ideal for locking in warmth.

 Although I usually wear no-show socks, I like going crew-length in colder weather to close any gap between my tights and my feet.
 I’ve made the mistake of not wearing long-enough socks and ended up with a ring of red, wind-bitten skin on each ankle.
 Since these are wool, they keep my feet and ankles toasty without soaking up sweat.